 Seminars are aimed to introduce basic translation methods and techniques, terminological registers, various stylistic layers of texts, concentrating on work with legal English texts.

-Translation of authentic ESP texts focusing on the Contract Law
+Translation of authentic ESP texts focusing on the differences between specialist translation in the fields of law, medicine and technique.

 Abbott, K. and Pendlebury, N.(1991).
 Business Law.
 London: DP Publications Ltd,.